Star Wars: Galaxy's Edge: Disney's Hollywood Studios

 At Disney's Hollywood Studios, Galaxy's Edge is located in the southwest portion of the park, with two entries from Grand Avenue and Toy Story Land.
 Galaxy's Edge replaced the majority of the park's former Streets of America area, including the Lights, Motors, Action!
 Extreme Stunt Show and Honey, I Shrunk the Kids: Movie Set Adventure attractions, which closed on April 2, 2016, as well as the surrounding New York-San Francisco backlot facades, restaurants, and shops.

 The remaining operating portion of Streets of America, containing Muppet*Vision 3D, and a surviving block of the New York facades, was rethemed as Grand Avenue, a Los Angeles-themed street.
 An earthen berm with a Figueroa Street themed-tunnel was constructed between Galaxy's Edge and Grand Avenue to divide and connect the two lands.
 The land opened on August 29, 2019.

-The land is accompanied by the Star Wars: Galactic Starcruiser themed hotel.
+Galaxy's Edge in Hollywood Studios was accompanied by the Star Wars: Galactic Starcruiser themed hotel, which operated between March 1, 2022, and September 30, 2023.
+In July 2025, it was announced that the BD-X droids would make appearances in Galaxy's Edge from July 16 to August 30, 2025.